 Award-Winning Reporter, Radio & Podcast Host and Creator

-In 2017, Raz became the first person in the history of podcasting to have three shows in the top 20 on the Apple Podcast charts.
+In 2017, Raz became the first person in the history of podcasting to have three shows in the top 20 on the Apple Podcasts charts simultaneously.

-In 2000, at the age of 25, Raz was made NPR's Berlin bureau chief where he covered Eastern Europe and the Balkans.
+Previously, Guy was a foreign correspondent for CNN and NPR where he covered news from more than 50 countries.
 During his six years abroad, Raz covered everything from wars and conflict zones to sports and entertainment.
 He reported from more than 40 countries including the wars in Iraq, Afghanistan, and Macedonia, and the ongoing conflict in Israel and the Palestinian territories.

 Raz has anchored live coverage on some of the biggest stories in recent years, including the killing of Osama bin Laden, the Newtown School Shootings, and the 2012 presidential election.